baroquon/reefpoints/source/posts/2017-10-04-why-dockyard-uses-ember.md

 DockYard builds modern web applications for all platforms.
 This article is intended to provide an explanation as to why DockYard uses Ember.js as our frontend framework to do this.

 ## Modern Web Apps
-One characteristic of modern web apps is that they “feel” like native applications.
+One characteristic of modern web apps is that they “feel” like traditional mobile and desktop applications.
 They’re fast, fluid, and intuitive.
 This is made possible by [Single Page Application (SPA)](https://dockyard.com/blog/2016/06/13/how-technology-choices-affect-user-experience) architecture, which loads a single HTML page and dynamically updates it via JavaScript (JS) and HTML5 APIs.
 You also need a backend framework that can accommodate the many requests that come with these rich UIs, which is why we use [Elixir and Phoenix](https://dockyard.com/phoenix-consulting) on the backend (a topic for another article).
 Updating page content without requiring a page refresh was initially achieved via plain old Ajax calls, typically using jQuery; however, this did not provide a framework for organizing that JS code.
 It was a mess and typically resulted in something developers called “jQuery soup” – an unmaintainable collage of JS code spread throughout the application.

 In 2017, two of the predominant JavaScript frameworks for building Single Page Applications are Angular 2 and Ember.js.
 People often include React.js, as well; however, React.js is a library for building user interfaces, rather than a framework (it can be bundled with other libraries for teams interested in building and maintaining their own web framework).